neuroinformatics-unit/spikewrap/docs/source/community/contributing_guidelines.md

 pip install -r requirements.txt
 ```

-The command to build the documentation is then:
+The command to build the documentation is:

 ```
 make clean html